Sarah Ann Kennedy

 Sarah Ann Kennedy is a British voice actress best known for providing the voices of Miss Rabbit and Mummy Rabbit in the children's animated series Peppa Pig, Nanny Plum in the children's animated series Ben & Holly's Little Kingdom and Dolly Pond in Pond Life.
 She also created, wrote and directed Crapston Villas, an animated soap opera for Channel 4.
-She has also written two episodes of Peppa Pig, and is currently a lecturer at the University of Central Lancashire.
+She has also written two episodes of Peppa Pig, and is currently a lecturer at the University of Lancashire.